alpaka-group/alpaka3/docs/source/tutorial/vector.rst

     :end-before: END-TUTORIAL-vectorNamedAccess
     :dedent:

-The next example show how to iterate over a C array where the size is is defined by a vector.
+The next example shows how to iterate over a C array where the size is defined by a vector.
-The slow moving index is the left most with the index ``0`` and the fast moving index is ``dim() - 1u``.
+The slow moving index is the leftmost with the index ``0`` and the fast moving index is ``dim() - 1u``.
-In later tutorials we will show that you should use the most right index for the fast moving loop over *alpaka* allocated memory too.
+In later tutorials we will show that you should use the rightmost index for the fast moving loop over *alpaka* allocated memory too.

   .. literalinclude:: ../../snippets/example/00_vector.cpp
     :language: cpp